facebook/react/docs/docs/10-addons.md

 - [`TestUtils`](test-utils.html), simple helpers for writing test cases (unminified build only).
 - [`Perf`](perf.html), for measuring performance and giving you hint where to optimize.

 To get the add-ons, use `react-with-addons.js` (and its minified counterpart) rather than the common `react.js`.
+The add-ons are provided as `React.addons.{addon}`

-When using the react package from npm, just simply `require('react/addons')` instead of `require('react')` to get React with all of the add-ons.
+When using the react package from npm, the add-ons are available by name in `require('react/addons/')`.
+For example, use `require('react/addons/cloneWithProps')` to use the `cloneWithProps` add-on.